-SPECIAL CONSIDERATION FOR EXTRA EFFORT: Your lowest test grade will be dropped and replaced with your final examination grade if you meet the following conditions: You must quarter, and possibly futher disciplinary action taken by the Associate Vice President for Academic Administration.
+SPECIAL CONSIDERATION FOR EXTRA EFFORT: Your lowest test grade will be dropped and replaced with your final examination grade if you meet the following conditions: You must

 - Be present, on time, and attentive for at least 37 or the 39 scheduled class sessions - Turn in at least 95% of the homework on time. - Make a higher grade on the final examination than you did on your lowest test.